Lorenz 0.4.0

 The first module has appeared!
 Lorenz-ASM provides a number of utilities that may be useful when using Lorenz with ASM.

-• This class was previously available through Survey and notably the Lorenz version lacks the SignatureAdapter that can handle broken signatures produced by obfuscators.
-This omission was made simply as fixing issues with obfuscators does not fall within Lorenz’s remit.
+SignatureAdapterthat can handle broken signatures produced by obfuscators.
+This omission was made simply as fixing issues with obfuscators does not fall within Lorenz’s remit. - Bombe-ASM (which Lorenz-ASM depends on) has 2 implementations of